 Scribes in Medieval Scotland spelled names by sound rather than any set of rules, so an enormous number of spelling variations exist in names of that era.
 McCulley has been spelled MacCulloch, MacCullagh, MacCully, MacCullough, MacCulley, MacCullaugh, MacCullock, MacCullie, MacLulich and many more.

-Another 191 words (14 lines of text) are included under the topic Early McCulley Notables in all our PDF Extended History products and printed products wherever possible.
+Another 52 words (4 lines of text) are included under the topic Early McCulley Notables in all our PDF Extended History products and printed products wherever possible.

 Some of the McCulley family moved to Ireland, but this topic is not covered in this excerpt.
-Another 107 words(8 lines of text) about their life in Ireland is included in all our PDF Extended History products.

 The number of Strathclyde Clan families sailing for North America increased steadily as the persecution continued.
 In the colonies, they could find not only freedom from the iron hand of the English government, but land to settle on.
 The American War of Independence allowed many of these settlers to prove their independence, while some chose to go to Canada as United Empire Loyalists.
 Scots played essential roles in the forging of both great nations.
 Among them: